p3palazzo/comparative-histories/chapter.md

 [@cardinal-pett:2016history].

-Cardinal-Pett's book blended the mostly chronological structure already seen in *A Global History*, rejecting the conventional separation of culture--areas, with a more conventional narrative text.
+Cardinal-Pett's book blended the mostly chronological structure already seen in *A Global History*, rejecting the traditional scheme of native American culture--areas, with a more conventional narrative text.
 The latter enabled her to adopt, in some places, the critical approach characteristic of *Architecture since 1400*.
 Rather than delving deep